 Maweni - Supporting mothers and children in Kenya

-Maweni e.V. from Frankfurt am Main would like to improve the health of HIV-infected mothers and children in Kenya.
+Maweni e.V., a charity organization from Frankfurt (Germany), would like to improve the health of HIV-infected mothers and children in Kenya.

-We support the DREAM program for HIV-infected pregnant women in the health centers of Tunyai, Nchiru, Chiakariga and Chaaria in Kenya.
+We support the program for HIV-infected pregnant women of DREAM Kenya Trust in the health centers of Nchiru, Chiakariga and Chaaria in Kenya.
 Through this program, the transmission of HIV from the pregnant women to the children can be prevented.
 The mothers are given lifelong treatment and can see their healthy children growing up.
 In Nchiru we also help infected children in the attached children's village.
 Our goal is to sustainably improve medical care in Kenya.

 What idea inspired Maweni?

 Anita Mwabasi, chairwoman of Maweni, tells us the story: